George Younger, 4th Viscount Younger of Leckie

 George Kenneth Hotson Younger, 4th Viscount Younger of Leckie, Baron Younger of Prestwick, KT, KCVO, TD, PC, FRSGS (22 September 1931 – 26 January 2003), was a British Conservative Party politician and banker.
+He was the Member of Parliament (MP) for Ayr from 1964 to 1992.
+During the premiership of Margaret Thatcher, Younger served as Secretary of State for Scotland from 1979 to 1986, and as Secretary of State for Defence from 1986 to 1989.

 Early life and career

 Younger's forebear, George Younger (baptised 1722), was the founder of George Younger and Son of Alloa, the family's brewing business (not to be confused with Younger's of Edinburgh).
 Younger's great-grandfather, George Younger, was created Viscount Younger of Leckie in 1923.
 Younger was the eldest of the three sons of Edward Younger, 3rd Viscount Younger of Leckie.

 He was born in Stirling in 1931 and educated at Cargilfield Preparatory School, Winchester College, and New College, Oxford, where he obtained a Master's degree.
 Joining the British Army, he served in the Korean War with the Argyll & Sutherland Highlanders.
 On 7 August 1954, he married Diana Tuck, daughter of a Royal Navy captain.
 They had four children, including James Younger, who succeeded his father to the Viscountcy.